Anon-git-site/Hidden_Influence/README.md

 # Hidden_Influence
 This repository supports the paper, "The Hidden Influence of Linearity & Magnitude on Supervised Classification."

 For a list of requirements, please see requirements.txt.

+## Base training and evaluation code & data

 The base training and evaluation code for CIFAR-10 is located in cifar_train.py.
 This file can be modified to train and evaluate INaturalist and Places.
 For these datasets, we used 40 training epochs instead of 200 (CIFAR-10); and a Resnet-56 vs. a Resnet-32 architectures.
 The Resnet modules are contained in resnet_cifar.py.